denten-courses/computing-context/lecture-notes/lecture-2.md

 ### Popping the hood

-> Concepts: plain text and binary formats, bits and bytes, form and content, pipes
+> plain text and binary formats, bits and bytes, form and content, pipes

 ```